Copper has many useful properties and is the world’s third most-used metal. What are its applications, and which industries consume the most copper?

 The use of copper is also highly prevalent in the transportation sector, including in the fabrication of ships, railways, planes and automobiles.

-The dawn of the electric vehicle (EV) represents another huge market for copper, as the technology relies heavily on the metal.
+The growing prevalence of electric vehicles (EVs) is another huge market for copper, as the technology relies heavily on the metal.
 In fact, each EV requires two to four times more copper than a conventional vehicle.
-EV charging stations also require large amounts of copper.
-As a result, analysts expect copper consumption to grow 250 percent by 2030 due to the rise of the EV market.
+EV charging stations also need large amounts of copper.
+As a result, analysts expect copper consumption from green energy sectors to grow five-fold by 2030 due to the rise of the EV market.

 4. Industrial machinery and equipment